hans-vvv/NetAutLab/README.md

 	    |				|
 ---------------------------------------------------- VMware workstation VMnet adapter

+Update October 2020: I made an implementation of the solution using Python and Nornir.
+See Nornir directory for details.

 The idea:
 I've build a virtual lab to demonstrate how to stage configurations on network elements using